Toggle diff (533 lines)

 +@item @code{stat-time} (default: @code{0}) (type: integer)

-+Time interval in seconds between writing the status file, 0 disables.
++The time interval in seconds between writing the status file, 0

 +